wrdwllm/df_lab/content/index.md

 ---

 ## Using this site as a design resource
-1. [[Design considerations]]: understand the general design principles for designing with and for non-human species.
+1. [[Design/Design goals and actions]]: understand the general design principles for designing with and for non-human species.
 2. [[Fishermans Bend]]: understand the history, current status, and challenges of Fishermans Bend.
 3. [[Opportunities]]: read about the recommendations made by [ICON Science](https://icon-science.org/) and the design opportunities they provide
 4. [[Stakeholders]]: read about the seven target species that [ has identified as important to the area.